SpecialProjectADU/Site/docs/standards.md

 Icons: Bootstrap icons

 ## Naming Conventions
-Pages/ OOP classes/ Git Branches: PascalCase
-Variables/ Functions: camelCase
+>NEVER USE THESE: no quotes or - or _ or "  or '  or ` or ! or @ or $ or % or ^ or & or * or ( or ) or + or = or any other weired characters. just regular alphabet

+### Git Branches

+Naming Convention: PascalCase

+### CSS
+#### File Names: CSS

+General Naming Convention Standard: PascalCase
+General CSS styles: PascalCase, i.e "Footer.css"
+Specfic Page CSS: "Styles" appended by page name in PascalCase, i.e "StylesIndex.css"
+### CSS Classes
-CSS classes: bootstrap style, lower case words separated by hyphen "variable-test"
+Naming Convention: bootstrap style, lower case words separated by hyphen "variable-test"

+### JavaScript
+#### File Names: JavaScript

+General Naming Convention Standard: PascalCase
+General script: PascalCase, i.e "ReadingTime.js"
+Specfic Page CSS: "Script" appended by page name in PascalCase, i.e "ScriptIndex.js"

+#### OOP classes

+Naming Convention: PascalCase
+#### Variables and Functions
+Naming Convention: camelCase